zuirez/AIUB_BIN/Data Structure/Data_Structure_Note.md

     cout<<"Address of a : "<<&a<<endl;

-    //Storing the value of a in a pointer int *ptr = &a;
+    //Storing the address of a in a pointer int *ptr = &a;